AntonioBMN/mintingNft/README.md

 # mint-nft
-This is the minting NFT aplication.
+This is the minting NFT application.
 Still under development.
 But will be an minting interface for some of our nft collections.